orientechnologies/orientdb-docs/NET-Database.md

 ### Transactions

 OrientDB provides support for transactions.
 The Insert(), Update() and Query() methods all provide support so that you can execute them as part of a transaction rather than on the database outright.
-For more information, see Transactions.
+For more information, see [`OTransaction`](NET-Transactions.md).